huangli712/iQIST/README.md

 # iQIST (Interacting Quantum Impurity Solver Toolkit)

 The iQIST software package was created for studying the strongly correlated electron systems.
-It contains several hybridization expansion continuous-time quantum Monte Carlo impurity solvers, auxiliary tools, numerical libraries and some typical applications.
+It contains several hybridization expansion continuous-time quantum Monte Carlo impurity solvers and some auxiliary scripts.

 ## Version